thienannguyen-cv/SMap/tools/testing/vtest/README.md

 # Gradient Flow Visualization with Interactive Debugging Mode

 ## 1. Overview

-This project extends the gradient flow visualization tool for the **SMap model** by adding an **Interactive Debugging Mode**.
-In addition to displaying gradient flows between layers using a Sankey-style diagram, the tool now allows users to directly modify the heatmap values (limited to 0 or 1) for visual debugging of gradients.
+A tool for visually debugging gradient flows between convolutional layers of neural networks.

 ## 2. Main Features
+What are supported?

 ### 2.1.
 Gradient Flow Visualization
 - **Display Gradient Flow**:
+  - Specify a z value in the "Z:" textbox.
   - Uses a Sankey diagram to represent gradient flows between layers.
-- **Gradient Data Processing**:
+- **Interactive UI for visual gradient debugging**:
+  - Use heatmaps for displaying gradient values.
-  - Extracts, flattens, and normalizes gradients stored in the `flow_info.pkl` file.
+  - Highlights points that have gradients to a selected node in the convolutional layer (input).
+  - Support padding correction via the Offset Adjustments feature.

 ### 2.2.
 Interactive Debugging
 - **Input-Editing Mode**:
-  - Users can click on individual heatmap cells to toggle values between 0 and 1, which serves as a visual debugging tool for gradients.
+  - Users can click on individual heatmap cells to toggle values between 0 and z, which serves as a visual debugging tool for gradients.
 - **Save Input**:
   - The **Save** button allows users to store the modified input values in `flow_info.pkl`, which will later be processed by [Adapters](https://refactoring.guru/design-patterns/adapter) to generate gradient flow information.
 - **Gradient-Debugging Workflow**: